Episode 8 (Humans series 1)

 "Episode 8" is the eighth and final episode of the first series of Humans, a show based on Real Humans and co-produced by Channel 4 and AMC.
-It originally aired in the UK on 2 August 2015 to an audience of 3.997 million viewers; it aired in the U.S. on 16 August 2015.
+It originally aired in the UK on 2 August 2015 to an audience of 3.997 million viewers; it aired in the US on 16 August 2015.
 In this episode, the synths finally manage to execute the code left by David Elster with the help of the Hawkins family.
-The finale received positive reviews in the UK and mixed reviews in the U.S.
+The finale received positive reviews in the UK and mixed reviews in the US.

 Plot

 Hobb tries to link Fred, Leo, Max, Mia and Niska to extract the programme David Elster made to give synths consciousness; however, this does not work as Karen's part of the code is missing.
 Hobb alters Fred so that he essentially becomes the primary user; Fred is still capable of hatred towards Hobb but unable to harm him.
 Hobb plans to destroy the others as he no longer has a use for them, but needs to keep Fred so he can create obedient but conscious synths.

 The Hawkins' electronic items are confiscated by the police, but they quickly plot to retrieve Mattie's laptop, which contains a cached copy of some of Leo's memories.
 Pete Drummond arrives and helps them to steal it back; Mattie, Toby and Pete go to a cafe and send Laura a copy of some of the memories.
 Laura threatens to send the videos to the press if Hobb does not release the synths, which would release the secret that there are conscious synths to the public.
 Hobb lets the synths go, although code within Fred allows him to track them.

 The Hawkins reunite with the synths and after the police arrive, they flee to an abandoned church.
 They realise that they can be tracked through Fred and Leo is unable to remove the intrusive code.
 Leo rings Karen and reveals where they are hiding; Karen chooses to leave Hobb and go to the church to execute the programme in their minds.
 Karen tries to infect the code, but fails after Mia intervenes.
 Meanwhile, Laura pulls Joe aside and tells him about the secret about Tom.
 After the group debate what to do with the programme, Niska stores a copy of it on the hard drive and gives it to Laura.
 Niska decides to go off on her own and the synths leave without her and without Fred.
 Mia gives an emotional goodbye to the Hawkins as her former owners return home.
 After Karen leaves, she is met by Pete and they reluctantly go off together.
 The final scene shows Niska on a train, with a copy of the programme.